Server-side tracking: combining compliance and performance

 Alexandra Augusti

-👉🏼 This article aims to explain the differences between client-side tracking and server-side tracking, and to highlight the benefits of the latter.
+🔎 This article aims to explain the differences between client-side and server-side tracking — and to highlight the key advantages of the server-side approach.

-Server-side tracking vs. client-side tracking: what are we talking about?
+Server-side tracking vs. client-side tracking: what’s the difference?

 Client-side tracking